iann0036/tf-cfn-provider/docs/providers/openstack/NetworkingTrunkV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 networking client.
+A networking client is needed to create a trunk.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new trunk.

+`Name` - (Optional) A unique name for the port.
+Changing this updates the `Name` of an existing port.

+`PortId` - (Required) The ID of the port to be made a subport of the trunk.

+`AdminStateUp` - (Optional) Administrative up/down status for the trunk (must be "true" or "false" if provided).
+Changing this updates the `AdminStateUp` of an existing trunk.

+`TenantId` - (Optional) The owner of the Trunk.
+Required if admin wants to create a trunk on behalf of another tenant.
+Changing this creates a new trunk.

+`SubPort` - (Optional) The set of ports that will be made subports of the trunk.
+The structure of each subport is described below.

+`SegmentationType` - (Required) The segmenation tecnology to use, e.g., "vlan".

+`SegmentationId` - (Required) The numeric id of the subport segment.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`PortId` - See Argument Reference above.
+`PortId` - See Properties above.

-`AdminStateUp` - See Argument Reference above.
+`AdminStateUp` - See Properties above.

-`TenantId` - See Argument Reference above.
+`TenantId` - See Properties above.

-`SubPort` - See Argument Reference above.
+`SubPort` - See Properties above.

 ## See Also